hcoles/pitest-site/quickstart/ant.markdown

 &lt;taskdef name="pitest" classname="org.pitest.ant.PitestTask" classpathref="pit.path" /&gt;
 </pre>

-The referenced classpath should include both pitest.jar and pitest-ant.jar along with any plugins you wish to use.
-The test library (i.e JUnit or TestNG) must currently also be referenced here as well as on your compilation classpath.
-This requirement will hopefully be removed in a future release.
+The referenced classpath should pitest.jar, pitest-ant.jar and pitest-entry.jar along with any plugins you wish to use.
+The test library (i.e JUnit or TestNG), xstream and xmlpull must also be referenced here as well as on your compilation classpath.
+The requirement for these additional jars will hopefully be removed in a future release.

 Next create a target